Kushner Companies offloads troubled 666 Fifth Avenue flagship

 But the property didn't bring in as much revenue as expected, making it difficult to repay loans on the building.

-The building carries more than $1 billion in debt, the bulk of which comes due in February 2019.
+The building carries $1.4 billion in debt, the bulk of which comes due in February 2019.

 Jared Kushner divested his equity interest in the building when he took his current role at the White House.